ehrpg/qstar/docs/character-creation.md

 > with either the Q* rules or P&P RPG Systems in general.
 For detailed rules see
 > the corresponding sections.

-At character creation, and while gameplay, each improvment costs [Downtime](/character#downtime).
-The [Downtime](/character#downtime) costs are listed in the corresponding sections, e.g. [Abilities](/character#abilities) and [Skills](/character/character/skills#skill-ranks).
+At character creation, and while gameplay, each improvement costs [Downtime](/character#downtime).
+The [Downtime](/character#downtime) costs are listed in the corresponding sections, e.g. [Abilities](/character#abilities) and [Skills](/character/character/skills#skills).
 Improvements while gameplay can also require additional circumstances, e.g. upgrading strength could cost [Credits](/equipment#credits) to cybernatically enhance the character.